-The mint family is well-known for keeping mosquitoes at bay.
+The mint family is well-known for repelling mosquitoes.
 However, you don’t have to fill your garden with mint plants in order to benefit from their powerful effects.
 Instead, grab some peppermint essential oil.

-This fragrant herb is well-known in the kitchen, though its benefits extend well beyond flavoring your favorite dishes.
-Extracted from the plant leaves, stems, and flowers, the sweet basil essential oil has a sweet and spicy aroma.
+This fragrant herb is well-known in the kitchen.
+However, its benefits extend well beyond flavoring your favorite dishes.
+Extracted from the leaves, stems, and flowers of the basil plant, this oil has a sweet and spicy aroma.

-Tea Tree Oil
+Tea Tree Essential Oil

 Homemade Insect Repellants

 Make sure that you can regulate the temperature of your cooking pot when making a lotion or ointment.
 Melt one part beeswax and one part coconut oil, stirring well until combined.
 Remove from heat and let stand.
-Once it has begun to cool, stir in 10 to 30 drops of essential oil per one-quarter cup of the mix.
+Once the mixture has begun to cool, stir in 10 to 30 drops of essential oil per one-quarter cup of the mix.
 Blend well and allow the mixture to cool.
 Store in refrigerator.